 Speaking of ways of helping you create, we are also happy to introduce our Image Popper!
-The concept is simple, upload a black and white JPG, or draw your own right on screen (currently the draw your own feature only works in Google Chrome).
+The concept is simple, upload a black and white JPG.
 Then tell us how big you want it, how much you want to raise it, etc. and watch your design upload directly to your shop.

 What I think Artur proposes is probably something like the way “bump mapping” works in games.
 Bump maps allow me to give a point on the model the appearance of being raised or lowered from its actual position, without actually modifying the geometry.
 The bump map is a texture which I create in grayscale, then run through the nVidia converter filter, which makes a multicolored texture.

 Here’s the point: In the grayscale texture, the relative color is the main importance.
 When I want to make a “dent” (meaning the model appears to move inward at that point), I transition from a light color to a dark color.
 When I want to make a “bump” (meaning the model appears to move outward from that point), I transition from a dark color to a light color.
 Blurring makes the transition more gradual.
 See this article for more information on how this works and how it is done for games.

 That’s definitely in line for version 2.. in fact, I think there’s a python script that needs a look-see in my inbox. 🙂

 Woo.
 Now things are getting tempting to try!